Chart Color Schemes

 Coburg Health and Community Services Precinct

-A major integrated health and community precinct on the former Pentridge Prison site delivering a new community hospital, GP super clinic, mental health services, allied health, aged care, childcare and community facilities.
-Over 50 percent of services are delivered by not-for-profit and community providers including Merri Health.
-The precinct will create up to 1000 jobs and includes a large public plaza.
+An integrated health and community precinct on the former Pentridge Prison site.
+Developed by Coburg Health Hub Pty Ltd, the project features a new community hospital, GP super clinic, mental health services, aged care, and childcare.
+Over 50 percent of services will be provided by not-for-profit organizations.
+The masterplan includes a large public plaza and the preservation of the heritage-listed bluestone cottage complex.
+Construction is anticipated to commence in late 2026 or 2027.

 Holstep Health Community Hub (Coburg)